DUNE/protodune-raw-data-mgt/README.md

 # Data Management Documents for protoDUNE
 ## Overview
 This repository contains documents for a proposed raw data managment system and a few online components for the protoDUNE single-phase detector (CERN experiment NP04), which is scheduled to take data with CERN SPS beams in late 2018.
 The dual-phase detector (NP02) employs a somewhat different approach to data management however there are overlaps in the infrastructure which is mentioned in some of the documents provided here.

 ## Data Handling
-* *protoDUNE-DMS-design.tex is the MAIN document*.
-It describes a specific design of the data management system based on deployment and reuse of F-FTS, which is a data management system supported by FNAL.
+* Archive/protoDUNE-DMS-design.tex is a description of a specific design of the data management system based on deployment and reuse of F-FTS, which is a data management system supported by FNAL.

 * Archive/*pdrdm.tex* is an initial note evaluating basic design requirements.